The local geometry of the stack of $A_r$-stable curves: A r -stable curves

 \subsection{Hyperelliptic \texorpdfstring{$A_r$}{A\_r}-stable curves}

-As anticipated, we conclude the section focusing our attention to hyperelliptic $A_r$-stable curves.
+As anticipated, we conclude the section by focusing our attention on hyperelliptic $A_r$-stable curves.
 We start with the definition.

-\begin{definition} A hyperelliptic $n$-pointed curve is a tuple $(C,p_1,\dots,p_n,\sigma)$ where $(C,p_1,\dots,p_n)$ is a $n$-pointed curve and $\sigma$ is a hyperelliptic involution, i.e. a two-torsion element in $\Aut(C,p_1,\dots,p_n)$ such that \begin{itemize} \item the scheme of fixed points of $\sigma$ is finite; \item the geometric quotient $C/\sigma$ is a nodal curve of genus $0$. \end{itemize} We say that a (possibly singular) point $q \in C$ is a \emph{Weierstrass} point if it is fixed by the involution. \end{definition}
+\begin{definition} A hyperelliptic $n$-pointed curve is a tuple $(C,p_1,\dots,p_n,\sigma)$ where $(C,p_1,\dots,p_n)$ is an $n$-pointed curve and $\sigma$ is a hyperelliptic involution, i.e., a two-torsion element in $\Aut(C)$ such that \begin{itemize} \item the scheme of fixed points of $\sigma$ is finite; \item the geometric quotient $C/\sigma$ is a nodal curve of genus $0$. \end{itemize} We say that a (possibly singular) point $q \in C$ is a \emph{Weierstrass} point if it is fixed by the involution. \end{definition}

-We define $\cH_{g,n}^r$ as the following fibered category: its objects are the data of a pair $(C/S,\sigma,p_1,\dots,p_n)$ where $(C,p_1\dots,p_n)$ is an $A_r$-stable curve over $S$ and $\sigma$ is an involution of $C$ over $S$ such that $(C_s,\sigma_s)$ is a $A_r$-stable hyperelliptic curve of genus $g$ for every geometric point $s \in S$.
+We define $\cH_{g,n}^r$ as the following fibered category: its objects consist of the data of a pair $(C/S,\sigma,p_1,\dots,p_n)$ where $(C,p_1\dots,p_n)$ is an $A_r$-stable curve over $S$ and $\sigma$ is an involution of $C$ over $S$ such that $(C_s,\sigma_s)$ is an $A_r$-stable hyperelliptic curve of genus $g$ for every geometric point $s \in S$.
 These are called \emph{hyperelliptic $n$-pointed $A_r$-stable curves over $S$}.
 A morphism is a morphism of $n$-pointed $A_r$-stable curves that commutes with the involutions.
 We clearly have a morphism of fibered categories

 over $\kappa$ defined by forgetting the involution.
 This morphism is known to be a closed embedding for $r\leq 1$.
 Recall that by convention $\cM_{g,n}^0$ coincides with the moduli stack of $n$-pointed smooth curves of genus $g$.